 But that just means you have the opportunity to work your way up the corporate ladder.
 A six-figure salary is exactly the kind of motivation you need to keep writing and improving upon your skills.

-Who doesn’t dream of writing about their favourite games or game developers for a living?
+Who doesn’t dream of writing about their favorite games or game developers for a living?

 Throw yourself into your writing.
 Make friends in the game media industry.
 Reach out to companies and ask them for online gaming industry experience.
 Prove to them you’re worth their time and effort.
 We know you are, let’s make sure everyone else does too.
 Good luck!